Wildelyssa/background-generator/README.md

 * **JavaScript**

 ## Purpose
 **Background Generator which displays the RGB values of selected colours for design purposes.
-The generator is also a visual reference for choosing colours schemes and colour gradients within projects**
+The generator is also a visual reference for choosing colour-schemes and colour gradients within projects**

 Enables the user to select 2 colours of their choice which will be displayed as a gradient.
 The respective RGB values are displayed to be used within code as desired.